 Len Cutting, has been ministry for forty-seven years.
 Len have travels regularly overseas as well as nationally within our country of Australia.
 Len recently returned from ministry in New Zealand and regularly ministers in India and the Philippines.
 Len currently makes his base of ministry in the city of Bendigo, Victoria where he was called to plant a church in 2016.

 Bill Davidson and his wife, Jean have been in ministry since the early 1960s.
 During that time Bill ministered as a pastor and served two terms on the Salvation Army’s International Headquarters.
 He also pioneered in contemporary Christian music, television and theatre, and traveled throughout Europe and Scandinavia.
 The 1970s saw the Davidsons working in Youth With A Mission directing Discipleship Training Schools and Media Ministries in the US, Canada, The Middle East, South America and Communist Eastern Europe.
 Bill’s heart for the local church was expressed in the early 1980s with the founding of Church of The Nations in Upstate New York.
 Several churches have been planted in the US and South America out of that original seed, as well as The King’s School in Hadley, NY and ‘La Esperanza’ children’s ministries in Bogotá, Colombia.
-Bill now serves as Founding Pastor of Church of The King in Queensbury, NY and works alongside his AIM colleagues in coordinating the work of Alliance International Ministries in North and South America, West Africa, Australasia and Spain.
+Bill & Jean were the Founding Pastors of Church of The King in Queensbury, NY where they now serve as Missions Directors, their main fields of service being in Colombia, Liberia, and Spain.

 John Dean is a native Texan with a true pioneer spirit.
 He has pioneered many congregational works.
 In addition, he has given oversight to hundreds of churches and ministries around the world since the early ’60s.
 John is also a prophet of the Lord with keen spiritual insight as to what the Lord is saying to the Church today.
 John is, above all, a “Father of the faith” who has given his life to building and strengthening the body of Christ.
 John travels extensively in the United States and around the world representing Christ under the banner of “Elijah International Ministries.”
 John is best known to many for the prophetic gift that flows in his ministry of preaching the Word as well as personal ministry words.